zikrnet/LITA_Class/README.md

 ---
 ## 1. FOUNDATIONS OF DATA
 A data foundation refers to the fundamental infrastructure, processes, and strategies that lay the groundwork for effectively collecting, managing, storing, organizing, and leveraging enterprise data.
 A data foundation will allow you to consider your data as a single entity, rather than disparate, largely unrelated pieces of information.
 ---

+## 2. Introduction to Ms-Excel
+Excel contains the workbook where we see multiple worksheets

 - Microsoft Excel [Download Here](https://www.microsoft.com)
   1. Data Cleaning
   2. Analysis and